 This form is not about shame.
 Smoking is a hard habit to quit.
 It is about finding the one thing that gives a smoker the resolve to quit.
 If it is the potential to save money and retire earlier, this is the form for you.

-Remember, if you were a smoker when you started your life insurance, contact your Life and Health Insurance Adviser once you have stopped for 12 months.
-You’ll save even more on your insurance premiums!
-The Mortgage Lab don’t provide advice on Life and Health insurance but we work with some fantastic insurance advisers.
-If you don’t know who your Adviser is, get in touch and we’ll point you in the right direction.
+Remember, if you were a smoker when you started your life insurance, contact your life and health insurance adviser once you have stopped for 12 months.
+You’ll be rewarded with savings on your insurance premiums!
+If you don’t have an insurance adviser, our in-house adviser can help you get your insurance in shape.

 Tiny homes are all the rage these days.
 With more people looking to downsize their lives, these little houses are popular among homeowners and renters alike.
 However, one of the…